levseyd01/CITApp-Documentation/source/Account/investors/investors.md

 ## Overview

-The {page}`Investors List` displays all registered investors and provides tools to search, view, and manage investor records.
+The {section}`Investors List` displays all registered investors and provides tools to search, view, and manage investor records.

 ## Search Functionality